Large-scale Benchmarks for Multimodal Recommendation with Ducho: Literature analysis

 \subsection{Datasets}

-We reviewed multimodal recommendation papers published between 2017 and 2024 to establish a comprehensive foundation for our benchmarking study on multimodal recommender systems.
+We reviewed multimodal recommendation papers published between 2017 and 2025 to establish a comprehensive foundation for our benchmarking study on multimodal recommender systems.
 We aimed to identify the most relevant multimodal datasets employed in recent literature.

 \Cref{tab:datasets} summarizes various popular multimodal datasets across different application domains, ordered by year.
 For each dataset, we report the supported modalities (visual, textual, and audio), the available data format (original data or already pre-processed into multimodal features), and provide a reference if the dataset is publicly available.
 Our analysis revealed several challenges in dataset accessibility and reproducibility, such as missing direct links, outdated versions, and privately held datasets.
 Notably, audio-containing datasets were significantly underrepresented compared to other modalities.~\Cref{fig:histogram_datasets} illustrates the frequency of dataset usage in the literature, with Amazon datasets being the most prevalent (35 occurrences), followed by MovieLens (22 occurrences) and TikTok (14 occurrences).
 Interestingly, 16 datasets were used only once, often in the specific papers that introduced them.
 What is more, the vast majority of datasets come with available and accessible multimodal content data (e.g., images, texts), while very few of them provide already-processed multimodal features.
+To ensure a comprehensive evaluation across modalities, we complement the established datasets with the recently proposed Yambda dataset~\citep{DBLP:conf/recsys/PloshkinTPBTPBK25}.
+As a novel resource offering pre-extracted audio features for songs, its inclusion allows us to extend our experimental analysis into the often-overlooked audio domain for the first time in a study of this nature.